 Everyone looks forward to the Mealtimes at Camp Pony Gang.
 Here at camp, we ensure that your child will have wholesome meal.
 Each meal is cooked fresh each day by our staff members

-Muesli with hot milk/hot water, scrambled/sunny side up eggs, french toast with whipped cream and syrup, grilled cheese sandwiches, ham cheese sandwiches, bagels with cream cheese, nutella, strawberry preserves and cereal of their choice, pancakes, hash browns, scrambled eggs, bacon
+Muesli with hot milk/hot water, pancakes, french toast with whipped cream and syrup, grilled cheese sandwiches, ham cheese sandwiches, bagels with cream cheese, nutella, strawberry preserves and cereal of their choice, hash browns, scrambled eggs.

 peanut butter and banana PJ, home made spaghetti with tomato sauce, chicken nuggets with mashed potatoes/ pasta/ mac n cheese, rice and Meatballs with steamed veggies"